k4sh4n1/research/proposal.md

 ## Timeline

-A rough timeline might be outlined as follows.
+A rough timeline might be approximately estimated as follows.

 * Year 1: literature review, investigating methods to adopt
 * Year 2: mathematical framework development for methods